OpenGL Normal Vector Transformation

 transformed normal

 Note that the rotation-only matrix is unchanged after invert and transposed because it is an orthogonal matrix.
 (The inverse matrix is equal to the transpose matrix) Therefore, we don't need to compute the inverse and transpose process if the matrix has rotation only.
-We can multiply the transform matrix directly for normal vectors.
+We can multiply the matrix directly to the normal vectors.

 Case Study: Scaling Only

-Consider tramsforming a normal vector (0, 0.6, 0.8) by scaling (2, 4, 5).
+Consider transforming a normal vector (0, 0.6, 0.8) by scaling (2, 4, 5).
 The transform matrix and the transformed normal with the inverse and transpose matrix follow;

 translation matrix, inverse matrix, inverse transpose matrix